dx-dtran/gpt2-vision/README.md

  <img src="assets/gpt-architecture.png" width="500" />
 </div>

-*A GPT-2 language model converts a sequence of text into word embeddings, then uses these embeddings together to predict the next word*
+*A language model converts a sequence of text into word embeddings, then uses these embeddings together to predict the next word*

 ###  Text embeddings

-To make these predictions, language models first convert the prompt into text or "word" embeddings.
+To make these predictions, language models first convert the prompt into word or "text" embeddings.
 These embeddings can be thought of as points in a high-dimensional space where similar words are near one another

 Regions in this space represent semantic meaning -- word embeddings for animals might reside in a particular space, whereas embeddings for sporting equipment might reside in another